 (3) Submission of a payment of a renewal fee of $ 75.00 every three years.

-(2) Agencies shall use trainers that meet the following requirements:
+(2) The training agency's trainers meet the following requirements:

 (a) Possess six years of experience in the backflow industry; and

-(b) Hold a backflow certification in Ohio currently.
+(b) Currently hold a backflow certification in Ohio.